adammalik1989/AWS_Managed_Bockchain_Setup/README.md

-## Copying the chaicode in the CLI container
+## Step 10: Copying the chaicode in the CLI container

 The Fabric CLI container that is running on your Fabric client node (do docker ps to see it) mounts a folder from the Fabric client node EC2 instance: ```/home/ec2-user/fabric-samples/chaincode.``` .
 You can see this by looking at the docker config.
 Look at the Mounts section in the output where you'll see